serverless/components/README.md

 ### Input & Output Types

-The Actions of a Serverless Component can optionally declare Types for its Inputs and Outputs.
+Every Serverless Component has Actions (which are merely functions, e.g. deploy, remove, metrics).
+Each Action accepts Inputs and returns Outputs.
+Serverless Components can optionally declare Types for the Inputs and Outputs of each Action. in their `serverless.component.yml`, which make them easier to write and use.

-These Types are recommended because they offer the following benefits:
+Inputs & Output Types are recommended because they offer the following benefits:

 * They validate an Action is supported by a Component before running it.
 * They validate user Inputs before they are sent to a Component's Actions.